Jainil-007/Covid19App/README.md

-This is COVID-19 android application made by mefor my uni project.
+This is COVID-19 android application made for my project at MIT.